Home Live Art is a company of creative producers with an established reputation for delivering high quality, innovative work.

 To produce the highest quality, tightly curated and thematic events, which are entertaining, participatory, interactive, communal, democratic and challenging.

 To build on a network of creative working partnerships exploring new sites, contexts and audiences for live art events.

 To foster a legacy beyond a project life by building artist and community partnerships, ownership of public spaces, and opportunities for the learning and use of new skills.

 To create a critical context for artists & performers, investing in their long-term professional development.

-Home Live Art’s first project, in 1998, was a site specific visual arts exhibition produced in a family house in Camberwell.
+Laura Godfrey Isaacs and Mimi Banks launched Home Live Art in 1999 with a site-specific visual arts exhibition produced in Laura’s family home in Camberwell, South London.
 The company continued to use the house as a venue for public exhibitions and then, more predominantly, performances and events for the next 7 years.
 Home Live Art became well known for its “Salons”, programming intimate works that explored the unique domestic context, the relationship between art and life, and the dynamic between site, performer and audience.

 In 2005, Home Live Art directors brought the salon series to a close in order to explore making work in other sites and contexts.
 The company produced The Church Ale Festival, a landmark site specific performance arts festival that same year in rural mid-suffolk.
 This project set the scene for Home Live Art’s current specialism in developing work that responds sensitively to location and context, and our commitment to bringing live art performance practice to accessible contexts and engaging new audiences.